Eric de Pablos

-Eric de Pablos Solà (born 8 March 1999) is an Andorran footballer who plays as a right-back for UE Santa Coloma and the Andorra national team.
+Eric de Pablos Solà (born 8 March 1999) is an Andorran footballer who plays as a right-back for FC Rànger's and the Andorra national team.

 Career

 De Pablos made his international debut for Andorra on 3 June 2021, coming on as a substitute in the 73rd minute for Moisés San Nicolás in a friendly match against the Republic of Ireland.
 The home match finished as a 4–1 loss.